 Perhaps you are curious about drinking less, or you want to stop drinking completely.
-Alcohol free online communities can provide useful support and inspiration as you read about and interact with people who no longer drink.
+Alcohol free online communities can provide useful support and inspiration.
+You create connections as you interact with people who no longer drink.

 Maybe you have stopped drinking and would like to meet others who no longer drink.
 Or perhaps you are ready to pay it forward by being a resource for others who are looking to change their relationship with alcohol.

-Here are some amazing alcohol free online communities dedicated to supporting people who want to stop drinking – explore a few and you will find your niche.
+Here are some amazing alcohol free online communities.
+All are dedicated to supporting people who want to stop drinking – explore a few and you will find your niche.

 Alcohol Free Online Communities to Help You Stop Drinking

 Our mission is to allow anyone to experiment with the role of alcohol in their life by taking a 30-day alcohol free challenge.
 We support all paths on this journey.
 Above all else, we respect the fact that your relationship with alcohol is an individual path.
 The Alcohol Experiment Community allows you to journal, interact on the content and with other members, and be as open or anonymous as you choose.

-Based in the UK, the OYNB 90 Day Challenge focuses not on what you give up when you stop drinking, but on what you gain.
-If you’re looking to kick the drink while also becoming happier, healthier, wealthier, and more, I encourage you to check out their website.
+The OYNB 90 Day Challenge focuses not on what you give up when you stop drinking, but on what you gain.
+If you’re looking to kick the drink while also becoming happier, healthier, wealthier, and more, check out their website.
 Membership plans range from $24 – $187 and provide a wealth of information and community support.

 Living Sober is an exceptionally positive and encouraging worldwide community.
 I signed up and was instantly welcomed by the group.
-They took a real interest in me and it was clear that it was a safe and positive place to be.
+They took a real interest in me.
+It was clear that it was a safe and positive place to be.
 You can be anonymous or not while writing blog posts, joining groups, posting photos, and messaging other members directly.
 Living Sober was founded by Mrs. D – author of Mrs. D Is Going Without – who is still actively involved and blogging weekly.